 Broadcasting (television, radio, and video) news has the advantage of sound (and pictures for T.V. and video).
 However, it may be less detailed and comprehensive than print media, because viewers/listeners are expected to have shorter attention spans than readers.

 Reporters investigate and report the news.
-Major newspapers, T.V., and other news organizations have their own correspondents in foreign countries so they can investigate and report the news directly to their organization (rather than waiting to hear it from unfamiliar local sources or foreign governments they may not trust to tell the whole truth.)
+Major newspapers, T.V., and other news organizations have their own correspondents in foreign countries so they can investigate and report the news directly to their organization (rather than relying completely on local sources.)

 Journalists who write for magazines usually write more in-depth analysis of the news.
 They don’t emphasize day to day events and temporary situations but trends and changes in direction or outlook. (“Journalism” includes all types of news reporting and analysis.)